praneethnamburi/blender-ScriptViz/README.md

 1. Download blender (in zip format)
 2. Make sure that the path string to the blender executable has the string 'blender' in it
-3. set paths
-4. install pip for blender's python
+3. Set paths to blender and packaged python executables in blender
+   - Check using terminal that when you do where/which blender and where/which python, you get the correct executables
+4. Install JacquesLucke's blender development extension for VSCode
+5. Git clone this repository
+6. Run python _requirementsCheck.py, which should:
+   1. Check if blender, and the correct python executables are visible to the terminal
+   2. Make a startup file in blender's startup directory (for customizing blender's workspace variables)
+   3. Install pip inside blender if it doesn't exist
-5. install all the required packages using blender --python
+   4. Use _requirements.txt to download and install packages into blender
-   $_requirementsCheck.py
+   5. Print a summary of these changes, and update the _requirements.txt file
-6. Setting up VSCode for blender python development
+7. Setting up VSCode for blender python development
-7. Add-ons
+8. Add-ons

 ## Development workflow